premasagar/sqwidget/README.md

     2. Lodash
     3. RequireJS

-The only hard dependence is RequireJS since sqwidget expects to find a RequireJS module to initialise.
+The only hard dependency is RequireJS, since sqwidget expects to find a RequireJS module to initialise.

 ## Getting Started

-The easiest way to get started with using Sqwidget in your project is to use the Yeoman generator that bulids out a project layout for you.
+The easiest way to get started with using Sqwidget in your project is to use the Yeoman generator that builds a project layout for you.

 First, install Yeoman using: